 Candidates for orthognathic surgery are those with an irregular bite resulting from misaligned teeth or jaws.
 These misalignments may be the result of birth defects or traumatic injuries.
 Reasons patients may require orthognathic surgery include:

 In rare cases, when common symptoms, such as dry mouth or snoring, become extreme, jaw surgery may be considered.

 Orthognathic Surgery Procedure

 Normally, patients are fitted with braces prior to surgery to align the teeth so that the bite will be correct after surgery.
-During surgery, surgical pins are threaded through a slot in the orthodontic brackets to enable the surgeon to secure the teeth.
+During surgery, surgical pins are threaded through a slot in the orthodontic brackets to enable the Dr. Anderson to secure the teeth.
 The braces are not removed before the surgical procedure.

 Recovery from Orthognathic Surgery

 In most cases, teeth are straightened with orthodontics after corrective jaw surgery.
 Orthognathic surgery allows for the repositioning of teeth and facial bones to create a jaw that works and functions properly, as well as having a more natural appearance.
 While preliminary recovery from this surgery may take several weeks, complete healing usually takes up to one year.

 Some swelling and numbness of the surgical site and the lips is normal after surgery.
 These symptoms typically subside over time.